Policy Information

 4. Changes to courses

 4.1 The University does modify its courses to ensure that they remain current and to ensure the best student experience.
 Where such changes are proposed, these are thoroughly assessed and require support from external examiners.
 All changes are considered by the appropriate Course Committee giving student representatives an opportunity to comment.
-They are also considered by the School Quality Committees and School Boards.
+They are also considered by the School/College Quality Committees.
 A communication plan is required for any major changes to ensure that students are aware of why the course is changing.

 4.2 Where a core component is changed, all students should be consulted on this change and their views taken into account before it is implemented (if students do not agree, the module may run as originally intended to ensure that the University complies with its obligations under consumer protection law).
 Where other changes are necessary, the University will, in accordance with the Terms and Conditions, give students reasonable notice of the changes which will include details of why the change was necessary, and what has changed.